survivejs/webpack-book/manuscript/loading/04_javascript.md

 It is important to note that *babel-polyfill* pollutes the global scope with objects like `Promise`.
 Given this can be problematic for library authors, there’s [transform-runtime](https://babeljs.io/docs/plugins/transform-runtime/) option.
 It can be enabled as a Babel plugin, and it will avoid the problem of globals by rewriting the code in such way that they won’t be needed.

 W> Certain webpack features, such as *Code Splitting*, write `Promise` based code to webpack’s bootstrap code after webpack has processed loaders.
-The easiest way to solve this problem is to use a browser level polyfill for `Promise` as webpack’s bootstrap code cannot be processed through Babel.
+The problem can be solved by using a browser level polyfill for `Promise` as webpack’s bootstrap code cannot be processed through Babel.

 ## Babel Tips